SoumyaWasule/Edge-Forge/README.md

 ## 🧠 Technical Architecture & Novel Design Decisions

 **1. Simulating Core Software Engineering Failures**
-Edge-Forge Lite is designed around the philosophy that good RL environments map to expensive real-world problems.
+Edge-Forge is designed around the philosophy that good RL environments map to expensive real-world problems.
 Fuzzing API structures with complex types, mocked privacy restrictions, and state dependencies is a multi-million dollar QA issue.
 The schema requires process-supervised exploration, rewarding the agent not just for finishing, but for successfully compiling complex dictionary payloads step-by-step.

 **2. Stateful Session Entanglement**
 Unlike typical OpenEnv configurations which run strictly as stateless request-response loops, Edge-Forge intentionally patches OpenEnv's stateless HTTP routes inside `app.py`.
 It uses a threading `_env_lock` natively over `_env_instance` to preserve genuine HTTP session persistence.
 This structurally allows agents to trigger the deeply embedded `stateful_crash`—a bug that ONLY manifests if the API receives an `open_account` submit, transitions its internal machine to `pending`, and *then* receives a `verify_identity` submit missing an SSN.